pulumi/docs/pulumi-hugo/themes/default/content/docs/aws/cloudwatch.md

 ---
-title: "How to create an AWS CloudWatch monitoring service"
+title: "Creating an AWS CloudWatch Monitoring Service"
-meta_desc: "Use Pulumi to code, deploy, and manage cloud, serverless, and container apps and infrastructure"
+meta_desc: "Learn how to use Pulumi to define an AWS CloudWatch resource which can then be deployed to AWS and managed as infrastructure as code."
 meta_image: "/images/docs/service/aws-cloudwatch.png"

 service: "CloudWatch"